nickescasmith/tsl/README.md

 ## XML output
 In addition to the /tsl comment there is a /tslx command which outputs the same information as an XML document.
 This is a work in progress at the moment, use at your own risk!

+There is now an experimental /tslb command to use some unified code to generate the PHPBB but not quite working